JavelinNetworks/HoneypotBuster/README.md

-### Microsoft PowerShell module desgined for red teams that can be used to honeypots and honeytokens in the network or at the host.
+### Microsoft PowerShell module desgined for red teams that can be used to find honeypots and honeytokens in the network or at the host.

 ## CodeExecution

 **Execute code on a target machine using Import-Module.**

-#### `Invoke-HoneypotBuster`
+## `Invoke-HoneypotBuster`

 A tool designed to spot Honey Tokens, Honey Bread Crumbs, and Honey Pots being used by common Distributed Deception vendors.
 This tool will help spot the following deception techniques: